EconomyLens.com

 Related

-“The suffering was so immense that it shattered our lives and interrupted our dreams,” Ana Paula Auxiliadora Alexandre, who lost her husband in the tragedy, told AFP on Wednesday.
-“For ten years, we fought for justice.
+“The suffering was so immense that it shattered our lives and interrupted our dreams,” Ana Paula Auxiliadora Alexandre, who lost her husband in the tragedy, told AFP.
+“For 10 years, we fought for justice.
 The fact that a mega-corporation has been convicted here in England makes me think that the British justice system is more diligent than the Brazilian one,” she added.

 The mine was managed by Samarco, co-owned by BHP and Brazilian miner Vale.
+In a statement on Wednesday, the Australian group pointed out that it had already signed an agreement with the Brazilian authorities in 2024 to compensate the victims.
+It argued that “approximately 240,000 claimants” in the UK action should have their claims “discontinued” because they have already received reparations in the South American country.
 The trial at the High Court in London ran from October 2024 to March 2025.

 © 2024 AFP